A sizable granite boulder called the Manthal Buddha Rock bears an engraving of the Buddha that most likely dates to the eighth century.

 How to reach there

-It may be reached by using the route heading to Deosai or Sadpara Lake, which lies on the right side of the road and crosses the Hargisa Nala, for just 3 kilometres and a mere 30 minutes from the city (a stream originating from the Sadpara lake).
+It may be reached by using the route heading to Deosai or Sadpara Lake.
+That lies on the right side of the road and crosses the Hargisa Nala, for just 3 kilometres and a mere 30 minutes from the city (a stream originating from the Sadpara lake).

 What to do there